esatterwhite/docker-workshop/02-containers/02.3-linking-containers/README.md

 ### Assignment 2

 * Update your appliation image to expose a volume at `/etc/config`
-* Run an instance of your application container reading a config file from your local computer and dynamically change cut off of the counter using a config option
+* Update `index.js` to read a JSON file from the volume directory and dynamically change cut off of the counter using a config option
+* Run an instance of your application container
+* Use curl on your machine to interact with the application

+### TIPS
+* `logs` will show you any output before the container crashed
+* If logs doesn't help, start it with /bin/sh instead of the default command